When Are Chillies Ready to Pick?

 As the fruit ripens:

-• Heat usually increases as capsaicin levels rise.
+- Heat often increases as capsaicin levels rise.

 Use colour as your main guide, then confirm with feel and overall look.

-• Jalapeño: green → red.
-Commonly picked green for a fresher flavour, but fully ripe fruit turn red and taste sweeter, often with a touch more heat.
+- Jalapeño: green → red.
+Often picked green for a fresher flavour; fully ripe pods turn red and taste sweeter, sometimes with a touch more heat.

-• Habanero: green → orange (sometimes red, brown or yellow depending on variety).
-Ripe pods are strongly aromatic with fruity heat.
+- Habanero: green → orange (or red, brown or yellow depending on variety).
+Ripe pods are aromatic with fruity heat.

 Other signs your chillies are ripe

-• Glossy skin: ripe fruit look bright and glossy rather than dull.
+- Glossy skin: ripe fruit look brighter and glossier rather than dull.

-• Consistent colour: most of the pod has reached its final shade, with only small traces of green at the stem at most.
+- Consistent colour: most of the pod has reached its final shade (a small trace of green at the stem is fine).

 If you prefer a slightly greener, sharper flavour, you can harvest a little earlier, but full colour gives the best overall flavour and heat for most varieties.